CyberFlameGO/svnpython/Doc/library/zipfile.rst

    .. note::

-      When passing a :class:`ZipInfo` instance as the *zinfo_or_acrname* parameter, the compression method used will be that specified in the *compress_type* member of the given :class:`ZipInfo` instance.
+      When passing a :class:`ZipInfo` instance as the *zinfo_or_arcname* parameter, the compression method used will be that specified in the *compress_type* member of the given :class:`ZipInfo` instance.
 By default, the :class:`ZipInfo` constructor sets this member to :const:`ZIP_STORED`.

-   .. versionchanged:: 2.7
+   .. versionchanged:: 3.2
       The *compression_type* argument.

 The following data attributes are also available: